LanguageMachines/uctodata/README.md

 uctodata is architecture independent.

-To install ucot with uctodata, first consult whether your distribution's package manager has an up-to-date package.
+To install uctodata, first consult whether your distribution's package manager has an up-to-date package.
-If not, for easy installation of frog and all dependencies, it is included as part of our software distribution LaMachine: https://proycon.github.io/LaMachine .
+If not, for easy installation of ucto and uctodata, it is included as part of our software distribution LaMachine: https://proycon.github.io/LaMachine .